seud0nym/tch-gui-unhide/extras/README.md

 - Adds the *tmp* module to /etc/rsyncd.conf to allow read/write access to the /tmp directory via rsync (e.g. `rsync 192.168.0.1::tmp`)
 - Adds the *usb* module to /etc/rsyncd.conf to allow read/write access to the USB device via rsync (e.g. `rsync 192.168.0.1::usb`)
 #### Removal Instructions
-1. Do not delete `tch-gui-unhide-xtra.rsyncd`
+1. Delete `tch-gui-unhide-xtra.rsyncd`
 2. Remove rsyncd: `opkg remove rsync rsyncd`
 3. Re-run `tch-gui-unhide` to remove the GUI changes, and the additional transformer mappings
-4. Now you can delete `tch-gui-unhide-xtra.rsyncd`

 ## tch-gui-unhide-xtra.samba36-server
-Correctly configures OpenWRT SAMBA 3.6 and adds ability to change the password via the GUI.
+Correctly configures OpenWRT SAMBA 3.6 to provide SMBv2 for Windows 10 inter-operability.
+This update adds the ability to change the password via the GUI.
+#### Firmware Applicability
+You should only install SAMBA 3.6 on the 17.2 and 18.1.c firmware.
+The 20.3.c firmware contains NQE rather than SAMBA, and does not require the SAMBA 3.6 update to upgrade to SMBv2 and inter-operate with Windows 10.
 #### Download
 https://raw.githubusercontent.com/seud0nym/tch-gui-unhide/master/extras/tch-gui-unhide-xtra.samba36-server
 #### Prerequisites